24th, August 2022

 Hydrocortisone and other corticosteroids can conceal illness symptoms while also impairing the body’s normal immunological response to infection.
 Corticosteroid users are more sensitive to infections and can develop more severe illnesses than healthy people.
 Chickenpox and measles viruses, for example, can cause severe and even deadly infections in people receiving large doses of hydrocortisone.
 Live viral immunizations, such as the smallpox vaccine, should be avoided in individuals receiving large doses of hydrocortisone since even vaccine viruses can cause sickness.

 Tuberculosis (TB) and malaria, for example, can lay latent in a patient for years.
 In some people, hydrocortisone and other corticosteroids can reawaken latent infections and cause significant disease.
 Patients with latent tuberculosis may require anti-TB drugs while receiving long-term corticosteroid therapy.
-Prolonged usage of hydrocortisone can impair the body’s adrenal glands’ capacity to manufacture corticosteroids.
+Prolonged usage of hydrocortisone injection can impair the body’s adrenal glands’ capacity to manufacture corticosteroids.
 Stopping hydrocortisone abruptly might induce signs of corticosteroid insufficiency, including nausea, vomiting, and even shock.
 As a result, hydrocortisone discontinuation is generally slow.
 Gradually reducing hydrocortisone decreases not just the symptoms of corticosteroid insufficiency, but also the chance of a sudden flare of the illness under therapy.
 Adrenal gland function may not entirely improve for several months after discontinuing hydrocortisone.
 During times of stress, such as surgery, these individuals require supplemental hydrocortisone therapy to avoid signs of corticosteroid insufficiency and shock, because the adrenal gland is not reacting by making its own corticosteroid.

 Hydrocortisone inhibits calcium absorption and the creation of new bone.
 Patients on long-term hydrocortisone and other corticosteroids may develop osteoporosis and a higher risk of bone fractures.
 Supplemental calcium and vitamin D are recommended to reduce bone weakening.
 If osteoporosis develops, more severe therapy may be required.